Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 Apple's next flagship phone, said to be called the iPhone 13, will almost surely debut on Sept.
 14 at the tech giant's next 2021 event.
-We expect to see four iPhone 13 models next week: a standard iPhone 13 and Mini, Pro and Pro Max versions.
+We expect to see four iPhone 13 models: a standard iPhone 13 as well as Mini, Pro and Pro Max versions.
 According to a filing with the Federal Communications Commission for a revised MagSafe charger, spotted by 9to5Mac and MacRumors, Apple references the four new iPhone models alongside the four "legacy" iPhone 12 models: the iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
 The four-model lineup for the iPhone 13 was predicted previously by analyst Ming-Chi Kuo.

+The latest buzz about the iPhone 13 lineup also came from Kuo.
+In a recent investor report, spotted by 9to5Mac, Kuo says the iPhone 13 Pro and iPhone 13 Pro Max will be available in 1TB storage.
+The iPhone 13 and iPhone 13 Mini will reportedly be available in 128GB, 256GB and 512GB options.

 Read more: Which iPhone 12 is which?